 Are there refreshments?
 Where Should I Go For Lunch?

 In the Jury Assembly room, coffee, tea and a flltered water dispenser are available, along with light snacks.
 There is a full-service cafeteria located inside the courthouse on the first floor, and you will be given a list of restaurants located within walking distance when you first report.
 The Jury Assembly room has a refrigerator and microwave available for your use, so you are welcome to bring lunch.

 In the Jury Assembly Room, coffee and soda are available along with other light refreshments.
 There are a number of restaurants located on Broadway to go for lunch .

 In the Jury Room, coffee is available along with light snacks.
 There are places for lunch located a short drive from the Courthouse.

-Can I add claims to my complaint after I have filed it?
+Can I amend my complaint after I file it?

 Refer to Rule 15 of the Federal Rules of Civil Procedure regarding when you can file an amended complaint.
 You may not amend your complaint by filing separate or supplemental documents.
 All of the claims you wish to bring must be included in one single complaint form.
 When you file an amended complaint, it completely replaces the complaint(s) you filed previously, so it must include all of the claims you wish to bring.

 Can I file a case on my own behalf without an attorney?

 Yes, filing a case on your own behalf without an attorney is referred to as filing “Pro Se.”
 You should be aware that if you represent yourself (proceed pro se), you will be required to follow the same Court rules as an attorney.